 Raksha Bandhan is an auspicious day for siblings in India.
 It is a celebration of the precious bond between siblings, especially between a brother and a sister.

-In 2025, Ganesh Chaturthi shall be taking place on Wednesday, 27 August.
+In 2026, Ganesh Chaturthi will take place on Monday, 14 August.

 Ganesh Chaturthi is an observance honoring Lord Ganesha, the elephant-headed deity.